PROLOGUE

 About me

-Michael Thede is a Toronto-based writer, editor and PR/communications practitioner, founder of CINEMORATA and organizer of the Toronto Screenwriters Workshop.
+Michael Thede is a Toronto-based writer and editor, founder of CINEMORATA and organizer of the Toronto Screenwriters Workshop.

-He studied film and philosophy at Western, during which time he wrote and co-produced Beyond the Gaze, a mockumentary about a group of people living with a debilitating form of voyeurism known as ‘scopophilia.’
-The film won Best Overall Impression at the Western Film Festival and screened at numerous events around Canada.
+He did his undergrad in film studies and philosophy at Western, during which time he wrote and co-produced Beyond the Gaze, a mockumentary about a group of people living with a debilitating form of voyeurism known as ‘scopophilia.’
+The film won Best Overall Impression at the Western Film Festival and screened at numerous other festivals around Canada.

 Michael is a graduate of the Writing for Film & TV program at Vancouver Film School.
 His portfolio short My Best Friend Charlie, about a retired FBI agent and a notorious bank robber reunited after more than 20 years, featured veteran Canadian actors William B. Davis and Keith Martin Gordey.